-Asset manager Refers to Perpetual's asset management teams globally - those individuals and teams responsible for producing research for clients and/or directly managing AUM.
+Asset Manager Refers to Perpetual's asset management teams globally - those individuals and teams responsible for producing research for clients and/or directly managing AUM.
 Balanced scorecard The performance measures of financial, client, growth and people as agreed by the Board to assess short and long-term Perpetual Group performance for the purposes of determining the amount of variable remuneration payable (if any).
 Cash Refers to the Cash component of the Variable Incentive plan.
 The Cash component of the plan is delivered to KMP following the completion of the performance year.
 Executive KMP Executive Key Management Personnel.
 Those people who have the authority and responsibility for planning, directing and controlling Perpetual's activities, either directly or indirectly.
-Key Management Personnel disclosed in this report are the CEO and Managing Director and other Executive KMP (collectively Executive KMP).
-Fixed remuneration Fixed remuneration consists of cash salary, superannuation, packaged employee benefits and associated fringe benefits tax.
+Key Management Personnel disclosed in this Report are the CEO and Managing Director and other Executive KMP (collectively Executive KMP).
+Fixed Remuneration Fixed remuneration consists of cash salary, superannuation, packaged employee benefits and associated fringe benefits tax.
 Group Perpetual Limited and its controlled entities.
 Hurdled Equity The Hurdled Equity component is awarded in the form of Performance Rights (subject to performance hurdles of absolute total shareholder return) equally over three years (with any vested equity restricted for a further year) and four years.
-Market peers For the purposes of benchmarking remuneration practices and levels, Perpetual's market peers refers to listed companies in the diversified financial services industry, excluding major banks and other financial services companies in the Standard & Poor's (S&P)/ASX 200.
-Mood Monitor With the decision not to run a formal engagement survey in FY20, it was decided to implement the Mood Monitor to seek more frequent, in the moment feedback to gauge the mood of employees through regular pulse surveys.
-Non-executive Director (NED) Non-executive Directors (NEDs) or Non-executive KMP are members of a company's board of directors who are not part of the executive team.
+Market peers For the purposes of benchmarking remuneration practices and levels, Perpetual's market peers refer to listed companies in the diversified financial services industry, excluding major banks and other financial services companies in the Standard & Poor's (S&P)/ASX 200.
+Mood Monitor With the decision not to run a formal engagement survey in FY20, it was decided to implement the Mood Monitor to seek more frequent, in the moment feedback to gauge the mood of employees through regular pulse surveys Non-Executive Director Non-Executive Directors (NEDs) or Non-Executive KMP are members of a company's board of directors who is not part of the executive team.
 NPAT NPAT is the net profit after tax in accordance with the Australian Accounting Standards.
-Performance Rights Performance Rights are granted under the Hurdled Equity component of the Executive Variable Incentive plan Restricted Shares Once Share Rights are held for a two-year vesting period, and if the vesting conditions are met, they are converted to Restricted Shares on a one share for one Share Right basis.
+Performance Rights Performance Rights are granted under the Hurdled Equity component of the Executive Variable Incentive plan.
+Restricted Shares Once Share Rights are held for a two-year vesting period, and if the vesting conditions are met, are converted to Restricted Shares on a one share for one Share Right basis.
 Restricted shares are then held for a further two years.
 Share Rights Share Rights are issued around September each year, following the performance period.
-Share Rights have a two-year vesting period, at which point, if the vesting conditions are met, they are converted to Restricted Shares on a one share for one Share Right basis.
-STI A short-term incentive paid to employees for meeting annual targets aimed at delivering our longer-term strategic plan.
-Under the STI Plan, employees may be paid a discretionary incentive (less applicable taxes) based on their individual performance as well as business performance.
+Share Rights have a two-year vesting period, at which point, if the vesting conditions are met, they are converted to Restricted Share on a one share for one Share Right basis.
+STI A short-term incentive paid to employees for meeting annual targets aimed at delivering our longer-term strategi plan.
+Under the STI Plan, employees may be paid a discretionary incentive (less applicable taxes) based on the individual performance as well as business performance.
 The CEO and Executive KMP participate in their own Variable Incentive plans, and therefore no longer participate in the Group STI plan.
 Unhurdled Equity The Unhurdled Equity component is awarded as Share Rights, which vest after two years into Restricted Shares for a further two years.
-UPAT UPAT is underlying net profit after tax in accordance with the Australian Accounting Standards.
-Variable Incentive Variable Incentive includes both cash and equity components of the CEO and other Executive KMP Variable Incentive Plan.
+UPAT is underlying net profit after tax in accordance with the Australian Accounting Standards.
+UPAT